 Mortgage Loans.
 During 2014, we originated a \$3.0 million mortgage loan secured by a 100-unit independent living property in Arizona.
 The loan is for a term of five years and bears interest at 7.0%, escalating 0.25% annually.
 Additionally, we funded \$3.0 million which represents the final funding on a \$10.6 million mortgage and construction loan secured by an existing skilled nursing property and a newly constructed 106-bed replacement skilled nursing property.
-Upon completion of construction, the residents were relocated from the old skilled nursing property was sold by the borrower and released as collateral.
+Upon completion of construction, the residents were relocated from the old skilled nursing property to the new replacement skilled nursing property and the old skilled nursing property was closed.
+The old skilled nursing property was sold by the borrower and released as collateral.
 Subsequent to December 31, 2014, we purchased and equipped the replacement property for a total of \$13.9 million by exercising our right under the agreement.
 The property was added to an existing master lease at a lease rate equivalent to the interest rate in effect on the loan at the time of purchase.
 Additionally, we paid the lessee a \$1.1 million lease inducement which will be amortized as a yield adjustment over the life of the lease term.